CyberFlameGO/svnpython/Doc/library/stdtypes.rst

    Return the numeric string left filled with zeros in a string of length *width*.
 A sign prefix is handled correctly.
 The original string is returned if *width* is less than ``len(s)``.

    .. versionadded:: 2.2.2

-The following methods are present only on unicode objects:

-.. method:: unicode.isnumeric()

-   Return ``True`` if there are only numeric characters in S, ``False`` otherwise.
-Numeric characters include digit characters, and all characters that have the Unicode numeric value property, e.g. U+2155, VULGAR FRACTION ONE FIFTH.

-.. method:: unicode.isdecimal()

-   Return ``True`` if there are only decimal characters in S, ``False`` otherwise.
-Decimal characters include digit characters, and all characters that that can be used to form decimal-radix numbers, e.g. U+0660, ARABIC-INDIC DIGIT ZERO.

 .. _string-formatting: